Depth optimization of CNOT ladder circuits: Introduction

+Reducing the depth of CNOT ladder circuits is a problem that has been studied previously~\cite{Watts_etal_ACM_19, Quek_Kaur_Wilde_Q_24, Baumer_Woerner_PRR_25}, so we compare our approach to existing methods.
+We show that the advantage of our method lies in its modularity, which allows it to handle both ascending and descending ladders.
+Finally, we perform an error analysis to determine whether a CNOT ladder is worth rewriting as a constant depth circuit, depending on the noise profile of the platform.

 The remainder of the paper is structured as follows.
-In Section~\ref{sec_ansatz} the method of rewriting the unitary ansatz circuits into non-unitary ones is presented, alongside a brief discussion on the relevance of those circuits on variational quantum algorithms.
-In Section~\ref{sec_noise} the noise model is presented alongside the error budget for three particular circuits.
-In Section~\ref{sec_results} an analysis of the main results of the paper is given, where the non-unitary circuits are compared with the conventional unitary ones.
-Finally the paper is concluded in Section \ref{sec_conculsion}.
+In Section~\ref{sec_ladders} we define the notion of the CNOT ladder circuit and introduce the method that can decrease their depth.
+The usefulness of CNOT ladder circuits in quantum computing is discussed in Section~\ref{sec_apps}.
+In Section~\ref{sec_noise} an error analysis is presented, where the non-unitary CNOT ladder is compared to the conventional unitary circuit.
+Finally, the paper is concluded in Section \ref{sec_conculsion}.